SWE266-OnlineBankingApp/bankofirvine/README.md

 setx /m path "%path%;<DIR>"
 ```

-After all the preparations, we can now test the application.
+After all these preparations, we can now test the application.
 Change to the relevant directory and execute the test program.
 ```
 cd bankofirvine/application
 python3 testApplication.py
 ```

-CAUTION: You have to start the server every time you want to do the test, since the testing involves registering a new account.
+CAUTION: You have to start the server every time you want to do the test, since testing involves registering a new account.